Minebench/NoChickenCombat/README.md

 Only permission so far:
 - nochickencombat.exempt - Exempts a player from beeing punished for logging out in combat

+Todo:
-Only punished players who leave!
-Does not punish players on server restart/lagg/connection reset!
+Only punish players who leave!
+Do not punish players on server restart/lagg/connection reset!